MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/best-practices-analyzer/The-number-of-logical-processors-in-use-must-not-exceed-the-supported-maximum.md

 *Remove some processors from this machine or use msconfig to limit the number of available processors.*

-See the following instructions to use Msconfig.
+See the following instructions to use MSConfig.
 For details about removing processors, see the instructions that came with the computer or contact the hardware manufacturer.
 For details about maximum supported configurations for Hyper-V, see [Plan for Hyper-V scalability in Windows Server 2016](../plan/plan-hyper-v-scalability-in-windows-server.md).

 ### To limit the number of available processors